 Increase in crime, gambling and moral behaviour

-Crime rates typically increase with the growth and urbanization of an area and the growth of mass tourism is often accompanied by increased crime.
+The last of the social impacts of tourism that I will discuss is crime, gambling and moral behaviour.
+Crime rates typically increase with the growth and urbanisation of an area and the growth of mass tourism is often accompanied by increased crime.

 The presence of a large number of tourists with a lot of money to spend and often carrying valuables such as cameras and jewellery increases the attraction for criminals and brings with it activities like robbery and drug dealing.

 Although tourism is not the cause of sexual exploitation, it provides easy access to it e.g. prostitution and sex tourism.
 Therefore, tourism can contribute to rises in the numbers of sex workers in a given area.
 I have seen this myself in many places including The Gambia and Thailand.